 The programme consists of a General Course and a series of Special Courses.
 The General Course highlights developments within the field of international law, and provides attendees with the opportunity to take a step backwards and, through an overall view and a comprehensive reflection, grasp the main lines of the discipline around which legal thinking is structured.
 The Special Courses deal with a particular question or topic, and are given by professors who have studied the subject extensively and are specialists in the field.

 Attendees will be able to follow three lectures of 50 minutes each per day from Monday to Friday for two of the three weeks of the session: one 50 minute lecture of the General Course each day, which will be spread out over the entire 3 weeks (15 lectures in total), and 2 Special Courses lectures of 50 minutes each per week (5 lectures per course).
 The last week an extra third Special Course will exceptionally be added.

-Daily timetable (live - The Hague time, GMT +1):
+First live broadcast - The Hague time, GMT +1: